metalmind/comp2510_final_project_Hospital_Management_System/docs/project_report.md

 *Summarize the project outcomes.*

-This is a test for the linter
+This project implements structures, input validation, menu-driven interfaces and pointers to build a functional hospital management system.